42Crunch/resources/README.md

 ## Deployment resources

-The `deployment` directory contains various guides and artefacts to guide you through deploying 42Crunch API Firewall.
+The `deployment` directory contains various guides and artifacts to guide you through deploying 42Crunch API Firewall.
 It is organized as follows:

 1. A list of Getting Started guides (as Markdown files) customized for various Kubernetes cloud offerings, including Azure Cloud and Google Cloud as well as Minikube for development purposes.
 2. `minikube-artifacts`: The scripts and deployment files you use exclusively as part of the Minikube guide.